How Coaching Works

 • An accountability structure if needed.

-• Sharing my expertise on topics such as starting a business, networking and marketing, and finding your voice.
+• Sharing my knowledge on topics such as starting a business, networking and marketing, and career clarity steps.

 • Access to participate in a small group community of kindred spirits that I facilitate.